When is the Cheapest Time to Go to Disney World?

 The nightly rates and prices are almost always cheaper from Monday through Wednesday night — so if you want to save, those are the nights to visit Walt Disney World.
 Fridays and Saturday nights are often the most expensive.

-The cheapest time to go to Disney World and book a room at a Disney World resort hotel in the year of 2023 are:
+The cheapest time to go to Disney World and book a room at a Disney World resort hotel in 2024 are:

 The general takeaway from this article is that the cheapest time to go to Disney World is when kids are traditionally in school, especially during the winter season.